Codevendor/Cannibal/README.md

 An `HTTP/2` web server written with 100% JavaScript for `Nodejs`.
 The web server can process html webpages with server side JavaScript.
 Has built in features for inlining JavaScript with html code.
 Supports all `HTTP/2` features like pushing and custom caching without cookies.

+# Under Code Rewrite
+This module is under rewrite and expected beta release date is May, 2023.